TomatenKuchenDEV/docs/docs/reactionroles.md

 You can select the type below:

 ### Reactionrole
 Use a reaction to get the role.
-Removing the reaction will remove the role.
+Removing the reaction will remove the role from the user.
 Up to 20 reactions per message are supported.

 ### Buttonrole